Three St. Louis Artisans on the Rise: Home Goods, Knitwear and Clay

 Molly Svoboda of BODA CLAY

-This twenty-year-old local clay phenom got her start in a class at St. Louis Community College – Forest Park and hasn’t stopped creating since.
+This 20-year-old local clay phenom got her start in a class at St. Louis Community College – Forest Park and hasn’t stopped creating since.
 You can now find her stoneware dishes, vases, candleholders and planters at pop-up craft markets, in addition to brick-and-mortar shops such as Union Studio, Maypop Coffee & Garden Shop and Wildflowers.

 Guided: What ceramics projects are you dreaming up at the moment?